Generalized optimal degenerations of Fano varieties: Introduction

 As predicted by \cite[Conjecture 9.1]{Tia97}, a normalized K\"ahler-Ricci flow $\omega_t$ on a Fano manifold $M$ will converge in the Cheeger-Gromov-Hausdorff topology to $(M_\infty,\omega_\infty)$ with mild singularities, where $\omega_\infty$ is a K\"ahler-Einstein metric or a K\"ahler-Ricci soliton on the smooth part of $M_\infty$.
 This conjecture was widely studied, and has been solved now, see \cite{TZ16, Bam18, CW20, WZ21}.
 The limit $M_\infty$ is called the {\it optimal degeneration} of the Fano manifold $M$.

-There is an algebraic version of the above conjecture, which is closely related to the $\BH$-invariant introduced by \cite{TZZZ13}.
-By \cite{BLXZ23,HL20}, for any log Fano pair $(X,\D)$, the $\BH$-invariant is strictly convex along geodesics and admits a unique quasi-monomial valuation $v_0$ as its minimizer, whose associated graded ring is finitely generated, hence inducing a multistep special degeneration of $(X,\D)$ to some weighted K-semistable log Fano triple $(X_0,\D_0,\xi_0)$.
-Moreover, $(X_0,\D_0,\xi_0)$ will specially degenerate to a weighted K-polystable log Fano triple $(Y,\D_Y,\xi_0)$, which admits a K\"ahler-Ricci soliton by \cite{HL23,BLXZ23}.
+There is an algebraic version of the above conjecture splitting the optimal degeneration into two steps, that is, ``semistable degeneration'' and ``polystable degeneration'', which was solved by \cite{HL23,HL20,BLXZ23}.
+It focus on the minimization problem of the so-called $\BH$-invariants $h(X,\D)$ (Definition \ref{Definition: H^g invariant}).
+The $\BH$-invariant was first introduced by \cite{TZZZ13} for holomorphic vector fields in the study of K\"ahler-Ricci flow on Fano manifolds.
+It was generalized to any special $\IR$-test configuration and any filtration by \cite{DS20} and \cite{HL20} respectively.
+Then the optimal degeneration problem can be studied in an algebraic geometry manner.
+By \cite[Theorem 3.15]{BLXZ23} and \cite[Theorem 4.9]{HL20}, for any log Fano pair $(X,\D)$, there exists a unique quasi-monomial valuation $v_0$ minimizing the $\BH$-invariant $h(X,\D)$.
+It was proved by \cite[Corollary 5.7]{BLXZ23} that the associated graded ring $\gr_{v_0}R$ is finitely generated.
+Hence it induces a (multistep) special degeneration of $(X,\D)$ to some weighted K-semistable log Fano triple $(X_0,\D_0,\xi_0)$ (where $\xi_0$ is a vector field determined by $v_0$, see Remark \ref{Remark. log Fano triple induced by special valuation}).
+More precisely, the log Fano pair $(X_0,\D_0)$ is $e^{-\la\sim,\xi_0\ra}$-weighted K-semistable, where $\alpha \mapsto e^{-\la\alpha,\xi_0\ra}$ is a function defined on the moment polytope $\BP$ of $(X_0,\D_0)$ with respect to some torus action.
+Moreover, $(X_0,\D_0,\xi_0)$ will specially degenerate to a unique weighted K-polystable log Fano triple $(Y,\D_Y,\xi_0)$ by \cite[Theorem 1.3]{HL20}.
+Finally, it was proved by \cite[Theorem 1.3]{BLXZ23} that $(Y,\D_Y,\xi_0)$ admits a K\"ahler-Ricci soliton based on \cite[Theorem 1.7]{HL23}.

-In the second step of the above degenerations, \cite{HL23,BLXZ23} work not only for K\"ahler-Ricci solitons, but also $g$-solitons.
-Precisely, they showed that for any smooth function $g:\IR\to \IR_{>0}$, any $g$-weighted K-semistable log Fano triple $(X,\D,\xi_0)$ will specially degenerate to a $g$-weighted K-polystable log Fano triple $(Y,\D_Y,\xi_0)$, which is $g$-weighted reduced uniformly K-stable by \cite{BLXZ23}, hence admits a $g$-soliton by \cite{HL23}.
-Motivated by this step, one may ask whether there is an associated first step degeneration in the algebraic version of Tian conjecture or not.
+In Han-Li's and Blum-Liu-Xu-Zhuang's proof of the second step of the conjecture, that is, the ``polystable degeneration'' step, they worked not only on K\"ahler-Ricci solitons, but also on $g_0$-solitons.
+Precisely, they showed that for any smooth weight function $g_0:\BP\to \IR_{>0}$ (\ref{Eqnarray. weight function}), any $g_0$-weighted K-semistable log Fano pair $(X,\D)$ will specially degenerate to a $g_0$-weighted K-polystable log Fano pair $(Y,\D_Y)$, which is $g_0$-weighted reduced uniformly K-stable by \cite[Theorem 1.3]{BLXZ23}, hence admits a $g_0$-soliton by \cite[Theorem 1.7]{HL23}.
+Motivated by these works, one may ask whether there is an associated ``semistable degeneration'' step in the algebraic version of Tian conjecture or not.

 In this paper, we give a generalization of the $\BH$-invariant, namely, the $\BH^g$-invariant for some